 When do I have the right to erect scaffolding on private property?

-According to the 1992 land act, you are allowed to erect whatever scaffold types you need over your neighbours’ property only if it is to preserve an existing structure.
+According to the access to neighbouring land act 1992, you are allowed to erect whatever scaffold types you need over your neighbours’ property only if it is to preserve an existing structure.
 You have the right to erect scaffolding on private property if it’s meant for essential repairs like fixing drainage, repairing a leaking roof, fixing a cracked wall, or any general maintenance.

 If you ask your neighbour and s/he doesn’t grant permission to put scaffolding on their property, only then can you get a court order.
 If you have a good relationship with your neighbour, letting them know of the little intrusion (or a lot) before you erect scaffolding on their property is probably all you need.